Python

 Custom Logs

-Utilize Middleware's logging
+Utilize logging

 method to send logs with a given priority.
 It is recommended to integrate these calls function inside your existing logger: